Aklavya127/Prodigy-Infotech/README.md

 # Prodigy-Infotech
-This is a Web Development and Design project provided by Infotech.
+This is a Web Development and Design project provided by Prodigy Infotech.
 It involves creating various projects using languages such as HTML, CSS, and JavaScript.